hkfrei/alpinePassMap/README.md

 ## Contributing

+Of course, this project can be extended.
+One cool thing, would be a elevation profile for the routes.
 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning